The long black line

 Behind us in line is the beautifully prepared number 333 Varni, Walsh, Walsh, Cusack AA/GR highboy (later the winner of the 1987 award for Best Appearing Crew & Car).
 After spinning twice on the course at speeds nearing 200 mph and losing an engine in a big way, number 333 finally posted a 222.783 qualifying time against a 220.166 record.
 One of the crewmembers periodically glances over at a panel of gauges mounted in their tow vehicle and shakes his head.
 “Lot of air.
 Lot of air.”

 There certainly is.
-Between the relatively low temperature and other atmospheric conditions, air density at the 4,214 foot elevation of the salt flats is high, meaning fuel systems can be run richer so engines make more power.
-Others have obviously discovered this, because as the morning wears on the far end of the track begins to get crowded.
-Lots of the competitors have qualified for record runs.
+Between the relatively low temperature and other atmospheric conditions, air density at the 4,214-foot elevation of the salt flats is high, meaning fuel systems can be run richer so engines make more power.
+Others have discovered this, too, because as the morning wears on the far end of the track begins to get crowded.
+Lots of competitors have qualified for record runs.
 The rain might have caused some logistical problems, but the salt is as fast as ever.

 The squawk over the CB is even sweeter.
 Second pass speed: 184.577.
 Average speed: 183.737.
 A new world’s record.